1971 Kew state by-election

-A by-election for the seat of Kew was held on the 17th of April 1971 following the resignation of then Deputy Premier, Arthur Rylah.
+A by-election for the seat of Kew was held on 17 April 1971 following the resignation of then Deputy Premier, Arthur Rylah.
 The by-election was won by Liberal candidate, Rupert Hamer, he won with a 64.8% primary vote and a swing of 23.1% in his primary vote.

 Background

 Since it was first created in 1927, the electoral district of Kew has typically been a safe seat for the Liberal Party.

 The by-election was called after the sitting member and Deputy Premier at the time, Arthur Rylah, resigned from parliament.
 Rylah's resignation followed a failed attempt from members of the local East Kew branch to challenge his preselection.
 A month after Rylah's resignation announcement, he has collapsed at his desk and spent the following four months in hospital.

 Candidates

 A total of 3 candidates ran in the by-election.